blueridgeboost/blueridgeboost.github.io/src/content/elementary.md

 keywords = ["Beast Academy", "Singapore Math", "multiplication",  "math for children", ]
 +++

 At Blue Ridge Boost, we teach problem-solving skills using a variety of math manipulatives,  Montessori materials, and math games.
-We can teach a variety of curricula, based on the Virginia Standards of Learning, Singapore Math and Beast Academy.
+We teach a variety of curricula, based on the Virginia Standards of Learning, Common Core, Singapore Math and Beast Academy.

+Experienced instructors are ready to help your child develop a good understanding of the content whether it is to keep up with classwork or expand knowledge beyond the school curriculum.

 <div class="col-sm-6">